richmahn/en_tn/README.md

 * Only the `OccurrenceNote` column needs to be translated
 * Do *not* remove any column in the TSV files
-* You will also need to supply a translation of these 2 phrases which are repeated, "Connecting Statement:" and "General Information:".
+* You will also need to supply a translation of these 2 phrases which are repeated, “Connecting Statement:” and “General Information:”.
     * These phrases occur many times in the `GLQuote` column.
     * You may want to use find and replace to update the English text with your GL text.
 If not, we can do this when preparing the text for publishing.
 * Remember: the `GLQuote` column *is not required* to be filled out.
 Only use this field if it is helpful during the translation process.
 The software that processes the tNs will use alignment data to identify which words in your GL translation the individual notes refer to.